jules2689/trudeau/docs/2020-04-18/post_news.md

 **Question**:

 Mellow.
-I have questions for Minister duclos.
+I have questions for Minister Duclos.
 For a question about military medics being sent into long-termcare facilities in Quebec as oftoday.
 The government hasn't given usmuch detail about where theywill go.
 They mentioned the st region.
 Could you tell us where thesemilitary medics are sent todayand how many are sent and towhich regions?